ktmlm/KKcloud/src/client/README.md

 # Client

-An official implementation of `TT-client`.
+An official implementation of `KK-client`.